-Actually he is building a symptom list so he can make sure you get the correct diagnosis.
+Actually, he is building a symptom list to help him make the correct diagnosis.
 Don't be afraid to tell him to quit testing for the Lhermitte's sign, especially if he asks to do it on each visit.
 Just say no. Tell him he already has information in your chart and you still have the same sensations.

 Sometimes repeated testing over a short period of time will aggravate this and cause it to stick around for a while.
 Patients have been known to hit NSAIDS and even harder medications when NSAIDS didn't kick the pain.

-At one point, I had Lhermitte's symptoms for going on seven years because of the way I had to sit in my wheelchair while at work and at home.
-It also didn't help that I was sitting in front of a computer for four or more hours a day.
+At one point, I had Lhermitte's symptoms for nearly seven years because of the way I had to sit in my wheelchair while at work and at home.
+It also didn't help that I was sitting in front of a computer for many hours a day.
 Like I said, I'm my own worse enemy and I know it.
-I often said I'd only be an hour or so on the computer and the next thing I know four hours or more has gone by.
+I often said I'd only be an hour or so on the computer and the next thing I know, four hours or more had gone by.
 It is only when I went to change positions, wheel from one room to another, or transfer from the wheelchair that I got the "jolt."

 Sedentary positions where you have to hold your head straight or when you don't take frequent breaks will often aggravate Lhermitte's so that it feels like it will never go away.
-So if you have it for long periods, now you know how to help it.
+If you have it for long periods, now you know how to deal with it.

 If your doctor pinpoints the cause after building his symptom list, he may offer to treat your Lhermitte's symptoms.
 If you want him to, that is.

-Sometimes it is better to live with something like this than it is to take medication for it, because one medication leads to another (because of side effects, etc.) and before you know it, you have five medications to treat one thing.
+Sometimes it is better to live with something like this than it is to take medication for it, because one medication leads to another (because of side effects, etc.) and before you know it, you are taking five medications to treat one thing.

 When your doctor documents the Lhermitte’s symptom in your chart and adds it to other symptoms, he then will start looking for a cause by ordering imaging tests and other laboratory studies.

-Lhermitte's sign is almost always associated with Multiple Sclerosis, but it is not solely attributed to Multiple Sclerosis.
+Lhermitte's sign is almost always associated with Multiple Sclerosis, but it can be because of disc damage and some neurological disorders.So it is not disease specific only to Multiple Sclerosis.

 So if you have herniated discs, Arnold-Chiari malformation, any cervical spinal cord injuries or inflammations that could indicate disc problems, chances are you already know what Lhermitte's sign feels like.
 Now it has a name.